 - Aptitude for quantitative and scientific reasoning

-Contact one of the Biology academic advisors and schedule an appointment to explore your options.
+Contact the Microbiology academic advisor and schedule an appointment to explore your options.
 Complete information about the requirements of the major can be found in the College of Arts and Sciences Bulletin.

 - Department website